14.4.6 Errors with distclean

 help2man --output=foo.1 ./foo$(EXEEXT)

 We could also decide not to distribute foo.1.
 In this case it’s fine to have foo.1 dependent upon foo$(EXEEXT), since both will have to be rebuilt.
-However, it would be impossible to build the package in a cross-compilation, because building foo.1 involves an execution of foo$(EXEEXT).
+However, it might be impossible to build the package in a cross-compilation, because building foo.1 involves an execution of foo$(EXEEXT).
+The exception would be if foo is a platform-independent script, such as help2man.

 Another context where such errors are common is when distributed files are built by tools that are built by the package.
 The pattern is similar: